-Noxon and Cabinet Gorge reservoirs, the two lowermost hydroelectric impoundments on the Clark Fork River in western Montana (FIGURES 1-3), have presented numerous and evolving challenges for fisheries management since reservoir construction was completed in the 1950s.
+Noxon and Cabinet Gorge reservoirs, the two lowermost hydroelectric impoundments on the Clark Fork River in western Montana (Figures 1-3), have presented numerous and evolving challenges for fisheries management since reservoir construction was completed in the 1950s.
 Challenges have included blocked upriver access for migratory native species, including adfluvial Bull Trout Salvelinus confluentus from Lake Pend Oreille, degraded conditions in the impounded mainstem reaches for native salmonids, introductions of non-native species (authorized and unauthorized), and changes in agency objectives, angler and societal preferences, and reservoir operations.
 Huston (1985) documented the diversity of fish introductions and management actions from the early 1950s through the mid-1980s, including early efforts to establish cold-water salmonid fisheries in marginal habitats created by the reservoirs.
 In addition to altered thermal conditions, low water retention time in the two reservoirs (about three weeks in Noxon and one week in Cabinet Gorge), and wide water-level fluctuations historically limited options for developing stable lentic fisheries.

 Initial fisheries management efforts to create cold-water salmonid fisheries on the newly formed reservoirs were largely unsuccessful (Huston 1985).
 Noxon and Cabinet Gorge reservoirs did not emerge as relevant fisheries until the 1980s.
 At that time, the introduction and establishment of both Largemouth Bass Micropterus salmoides and Smallmouth Bass M. dolomieu populations, two non-native predatory sportfish, was facilitated by a cooperative agreement between angler groups, Montana Fish, Wildlife and Parks (FWP), and Avista which eliminated large water-level fluctuations (Huston 1985) to facilitate stable bass habitat.
-The presence of Northern Pike Esox lucius was first documented in the 1970s, stemming from an illegal introduction in Dry Fork Reservoir of the Flathead River drainage first confirmed in 1953 (Huston 1985).
-Since that time, populations of these species as well as native and non-native non-game fish species have become well-established, and annual fishing pressure has increased considerably from about 800 angler days per year on Noxon in 1982 to 41,171 angler days in 2020 (MFWP 2022).
+The presence of Northern Pike Esox lucius was first documented in Noxon Reservoir in 1972 and Cabinet Gorge Reservoir in 1974, stemming from an illegal introduction in Lone Pine Reservoir of the Flathead River drainage in the 1950s (Huston 1985).
+Since that time, populations of these species as well as native and non-native non-game fish species have become well-established, and annual fishing pressure has increased considerably from about 800 angler days per year on Noxon in 1982 to 39,759 angler days in 2021 (MFWP 2023).

 Based on angler mail-in surveys (MFWP 2017, 2019) and a recent creel survey (Blakney et al. 2017), bass remain popular target species, as well as non-native Northern Pike and Yellow Perch Perca flavescens.
-For 2022, bass tournaments were scheduled on five separate weekends on Noxon Reservoir.
-Additionally, two Northern Pike tournaments were scheduled for Noxon Reservoir and two on Cabinet Gorge Reservoir.
+For 2023, bass tournaments were scheduled on six separate weekends on Noxon Reservoir.
+Additionally, one Northern Pike tournament was held on Noxon Reservoir and another on Cabinet Gorge Reservoir.

 As early as the 1950s, management effectiveness in the two reservoirs was monitored occasionally by evaluating fish community structure, mainly through gillnetting.
 Fish community monitoring with gillnets had been standardized by 2000 and has continued to the present time.
-A quarter century after Huston's (1985) review, Horn and Tholl (2010), and Scarnecchia et al. (2014) used slightly different durations of the historical gillnet data sets to evaluate trends in fish community composition and individual species abundance.
+A quarter century after Huston's (1985) review, Horn and Tholl (2010), and Scarnecchia et al.

+(2014) used slightly different durations of the historical gillnet data sets to evaluate trends in fish community composition and individual species abundance.
 Both evaluations documented statistically significant declines in several native fishes such as Peamouth Mylocheilus caurinus, Largescale Suckers Catostomus macrocheilus, and Northern Pikeminnow Ptychocheilus oregonensis, species of little interest to anglers but likely important components of the food web.
 Contemporaneously, they observed an increase in the frequency of non-native piscivorous fishes (bass, Northern Pike and Walleye Sander vitreus), species actively sought by anglers.